DThiwanka/DThiwanka/README.md

 <h4>∙∙ Thank You for taking the time to view my GitHub Profile 👏</h4>
 <hr>

+- 🔭 I’m currently working at **Axiata Digital Labs** as a Intern software engineer

 - 🌱 I’m currently learning **Software Engineering @SLIIT**